OrchardCMS/OrchardDoc/Documentation/Builtin-Features.markdown

 ## Orchard.Taxonomies

 The taxonomy module is providing custom categorization of arbitrary content types.
-The taxonomy module provides a taxonomy field which can be attached to a any Content Type.
+The taxonomy module provides a taxonomy field which can be attached to any Content Type.

 ## Orchard.Themes